The Stump Ranch

 This website is dedicated to people in my life; past, present and future, befitting the editorial direction, who have left their mark in my heart and life.

 My dad, Phil Royal, who's belief in God and humanity keep him getting up no matter how many times he's been knocked down.
-His blindness from Diabetes has not kept him disabled or from having a strong sense of humor and independence.
+His blindness from Diabetes has not kept him disabled or from having a strong sense of humor and being independant.

-On the maternal side of my family, my late mom Claire Fanning Royal (1939-1990) fiercly independent, opinionated and oftimes obstinate (a Fanning trait), Hugh and Edna Chastain Fanning, (my hero as a boy), & Mae Marshall Chastain; taught me I never had to feel insecure as a man to be around strong willed women in my life.
-Uncle Rockie & Rita Fanning, Dawn and their son David Fannings (1969-2002) strength & endurance with Cystic Fibrosis.
-And my sweet, sweet sisters, who were a joy growing up with; kind & giving Bonnie & her husband Mike Lowe and brilliant Dianna & husband Dean Miskimens.
+On the maternal side of my family, my late mom Claire Fanning Royal (1939-1990) fiercely independent, opinionated and oftimes obstinate (a Fanning trait), Hugh and Edna Chastain Fanning, & Mae Marshall Chastain; taught me I never had to feel insecure as a man to be around strong willed women in my life.
+Uncle Rockie & Rita Fanning, Dawn and their son David Fannings (1969-2002) strength & endurance with Cystic Fibrosis; Michael Fanning.
+And my sweet, sweet sisters, who were a joy growing up with; kind and giving Bonnie and her husband Mike Lowe, plus my brilliant Dianna & husband Dean Miskimens.
+Update: Dianna lost her battle with cancer in 2013.

-Adam & Kelli Jackson, Joe & Lisa Calloway, Rich & Jessica Royal, Chad & Tracie Hockett, David & Jessica Fanning, Tim & Anna Royal, Kevin & Karen Merriam; are just amazing examples of the younger generation of parents out there working together raising their children and doing an incredible job of it; even with one or both having a career.
+Adam & Kelli Jackson, Rich & Jessica Royal, Chad & Tracie Hockett, David & Jessica Fanning, Tim & Anna Royal, Kevin & Karen Merriam; are just amazing examples of the younger generation of parents out there working together raising their children and doing an incredible job of it; even with one or both having a career.

-Other young folks I'm proud and privileged to have been a part of their lives as they grew up, whose potential for greatness is there if they go after it are; Drew Jackson, David Royal, Jon Royal, Maleena & Justin Hernandez, Steven Woody, Jessica Noboa, Rick Noboa, Tracy Newman.
+Other young folks I'm proud and privileged to have been a part of their lives as they grew up, whose potential for greatness is there if they go after it are; Drew Jackson, David Royal, Jon Royal, Maleena Marshall Hernandez, Steven Woody, Jessica Noboa, Rick Noboa, Tracy Newman.

 Nick and Maleena